Pondok Modern Darussalam Gontor: Leadership

 For daily duties and obligations, the mandate is run by the leadership of PMDG.
 The leadership of PMDG is the executive body instituted after the death of the founders, chosen by the Waqf Board every 5 years.
 The chairman of pondok is a mandate of the Waqf Board which possesses the authority to execute the decisions of the board and takes its responsibility.
 PMDG leaders, in addition to leading the institutions and sections in the educational committee, are also obliged to take care of the santris following the Sunnah.

 In his first trial in 1985, after the Trimurti, the Waqf Board established three chiefs of Pondok to lead the post-Trimurti governance of the pesantren.
 All three are Shoiman Luqmanul Hakim, Abdullah Syukri Zarkasyi, and Hasan Abdullah Sahal.
 In 1999, with the death of Shoiman Luqmanul Hakim, the Waqf Board appointed Imam Badri as his successor.
 In 2006, with the death of Imam Badri, he was succeeded by Syamsul Hadi Abdan.
 In 2020, with the death of Syamsul Hadi Abdan and Abdullah Syukri Zarkasyi, the Waqf board appointed Amal Fathullah Zarkasyi and Akrim Mariyat as their successors.
-Currently, the leadership of PMDG is held by Hasan Abdullah Sahal (since 1985), Amal Fathullah Zarkasyi (since 2020), and Akrim Mariyat (since 2020).
+In 2026, Amal Fathullah Zarkasyi died.
+Currently, the leadership of PMDG is held by Hasan Abdullah Sahal (since 1985) and Akrim Mariyat (since 2020).